We charge for each photocopied document supplied. Our charges consist of a flat, "all-inclusive" fee per service type:

 For example, a 20-page chapter counts as one item, whereas a 40-page chapter counts as two items.

-Items will normally be dispatched by email (dispatch by fax, courier or post available on request).
+Items will normally be dispatched by email to CLA licence holders.
+Dispatch by fax, courier or post available on request.

 Transaction charges are billed at the beginning of the following month and exclude VAT where applicable.